nathankellenicki/node-smartplay/notes/FIRMWARE.md

 - `0x34928`: Variable-length FNV used by play.bin bytecode interpreter
 - `0x4E9AC`: **Play engine bytecode FNV opcode** — scripts can compute FNV-1a hashes at runtime for content matching within play.bin

-**How the 6-byte identity participates in script selection:**
+**How the 6-byte identity flows through the PPL system:**

-The content identity flows into the PPL system through multiple paths — it is NOT merely a change-detection fingerprint:
+The content identity flows into the PPL system through multiple paths, though its primary role is housekeeping (change detection and PRNG seeding), not gameplay routing.
+The actual gameplay behaviour is driven by the resource reference records (Stream 2) — see [FLOW.md](../notes/FLOW.md):

-1. **PPL XOR key**: content_lo ^ content_hi stored at `0x80CF28+0` as the PPL state struct's primary key for content routing
+1. **PRNG seed**: content_lo ^ content_hi stored at `0x80CF28+0` — seeds the xorshift32 PRNG for per-playback variation in audio/LED selection within scripts
-2. **Pool entry matching**: `0x4F97C` writes the 6-byte identity into 19-byte pool entries.
-The match score (`preset_type << 4 + bonus`: exact=+10, wildcard=+3, mismatch=+2) affects which pool entry wins, influencing the script offset
+2. **Change detection**: XOR comparison at `0x809430` (same tag vs new tag, avoids reloading)
-3. **Script executor**: `0x4F7B4` walks a linked list of pool entries (which contain the identity), accumulates sizes, and selects the script at the target offset
+3. **Pool entry matching**: `0x4F97C` writes the 6-byte identity into 19-byte pool entries.
+The match score (`preset_type << 4 + bonus`: exact=+10, wildcard=+3, mismatch=+2) affects which pool entry wins — this is priority tiebreaking, not the primary script selector
 4. **Event dispatchers**: `0x505A4`, `0x505F0`, etc. call `0x6CEC8` to validate play.bin context at `[0x80D948]`, then call `0x50FDC` with the content identity and preset type

-The **actual matching logic** — where the content identity or XOR key is compared against PPL preset table params to find the specific script — happens in ROFS-mapped play engine code (memory-mapped from play.bin), which is not visible in the firmware disassembly.
+The **actual matching logic** — where content_ref values from resource reference records are compared against PPL preset table params to find specific scripts — happens in ROFS-mapped play engine code (memory-mapped from play.bin), which is not visible in the firmware disassembly.
 The event category hashes passed in r2 (e.g., `0xC47A2B46` for NPM, `0x4E58710B` for tag identity, `0x0BBDA113` for items) identify the event type, not the tag content.

-#### Stream 2: Resource References (4 × u16 → bank selection)
+#### Stream 2: Resource References (multiple records → script + bank selection)

-A separate TLV record carries resource references for audio and animation banks.
+Multiple TLV records carry resource references — each independently selecting a script, audio bank, and animation bank.
+This is the primary driver of gameplay logic (see [FLOW.md](../notes/FLOW.md)).

 **Tag TLV dispatch** (`0x523E4`): After TLV parsing at `0x4EC58`, dispatches by TLV type field.
 Type 4 → Identity tag handler chain (`0x47BE8` → callback at `0x5241C`).
 Type 6 → Item tag handler (`0x4D6B8` → vtable dispatch via `0x801B10` → `0x4D8E4`).
 Both paths extract 4 × u16 resource reference values from TLV sub-type `0x0008` at `0x52454`.